ComparisonPrivacy

 • Assessment: High productivity

 What's missing: Context.
-The screenshot shows code on screen, but Hubstaff can't tell you if your developer was:
+The screenshot shows a browser on screen, but Hubstaff can't tell you if your agent was:

 The Privacy Trade-off: Trust vs. Architecture